Legal aid in proceedings in France

 If you do not have a reference tax income, the ceiling taken into account is twice your taxable income for the last 6 months, after deduction of a tax allowance.
 10%.

-Your tax household is made up of 5 people
+Your tax household is composed of 5 people

 You can benefit from full legal aid if your reference tax income and the value of your movable and immovable assets do not exceed the following ceilings: